galaktor/raph.es/content/blog/alcohol.md

 Now, don't you tell me alcohol doen't taste horrible.
 It's barely drinkable even when masked by other ingredients (malt, barley in beer; sugar in wine and cocktails).
 Higher concentrations taste so bad, people frown and gag when they drink it.
 The only people who enjoy it are either pretending in order to appear tough or maybe alcoholics.

 Sure, if you drink the stuff long enough, you'll learn to distinguish tastes.
-Some drinks will taste better than others, relatively seen.
-But objectively, it tastes bad and for a good reason: it's toxic.
+Some drinks will taste better than others.
+Just because it doesn't taste terrible doen'st mean it tastes good.
+Objectively, alcohol tastes bad and for a good reason: because it's *toxic*.
 Our body doesn't want it, so we haven't evolved to get any reward for drinking it.

 Alright, moving on!